swrogers/myjobeet/README.md

 * my version does not use the routing file, opting to go with SensioFrameworkExtraBundle
 * hasFlash is no longer in Symfony 2.3, so the templates are updated to use app.session.flashbag
 * I prefer to write queries using the QueryBuilder, not DQL
+* Doctrine 2 comes with the ability to use pagination, so I've opted to go that route instead of using an offset.
+There is not really much difference either way, however.